Glossary and Common Questions

 Do you need my transcripts in the original language or in English?

-If your original transcript is not in English, you will need to provide a certified, translated copy for us to review as well.
+If your original transcript is not in English, you will need to provide a certified, translated copy for us to review.

-Can I pay for my application fee or admission deposit by credit card?
+Can I pay the application fee or admission deposit by credit card?

 Yes, if you do it at the time of submitting your online application.

 How can I get an application fee waiver?

 The application fee is waived automatically for all applications received prior to November 15.
 If you are applying after November 15, and are not able to pay your application fee, you can ask your high school guidance office to submit a fee waiver request on your behalf to Messiah College.

 I have questions that are not addressed in the international FAQ section.
 Where can I direct these questions?